 Steven E. de Souza’s only other venture into the director’s chair so far has been the abysmal demonic possession film Possessed (2000).

-(Nominee for Best Supporting Actress (Mina-Na Wen) at this site’s Best of 1994 Awards).
+(Nominee for Best Supporting Actress (Ming-Na Wen) at this site’s Best of 1994 Awards).